tarantool/doc/doc/reference/tooling/tt_cli/index.rst

 instances.
 With ``tt``, you can start and stop them in a single call, or manage each instance independently.

-Learn more about working with multi-instance applications in :ref:`Managing multiple instances <tt-multi-instances>`.
+Learn more about working with multi-instance applications in :ref:`Multi-instance applications <admin-start_stop_instance-multi-instance>`.

 Replacement for tarantooctl and Cartridge CLI
 ---------------------------------------------